 You can find out who a local authority’s local external auditor is for most local authority’s by looking on the PSAA website.
 If the entry says the local authority has not ‘opted in’ then you will need to refer to the individual local authority.

 Please telephone the NAO on: 020 7798 7999

 157-197 Buckingham Palace Road

 London SW1W 9SP

-Or email us using our Contact us page.
+Or contact us using our contact form.